This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.1.0! |

 Create a simple website with StreamX CLI

-In this tutorial, you will create a simple website and serve it with StreamX.
+In this tutorial, you will learn how to create a simple website and serve it with StreamX Mesh.

 This tutorial covers the following topics: